-Commercial services include restaurants and snack bars, markets, gift shops, and lodging; some have WiFi.
+Commercial services in these parks include restaurants and snack bars, markets, gift shops, and lodging; some have WiFi.
 There are no gas stations in the parks, but gas is available in nearby towns and Forest Service land.
 Some emergency car-repair services are available, as are a few ATMs.
-For-a-fee activities also include cave tours, horseback riding, and individualized tours.
+For-a-fee activities include cave tours, horseback riding, and individualized tours.

 Emergency services are provided by park rangers; dial 911 from any phone (no coins needed).
 There are no medical clinics or offices in these parks.

 Cell service is extremely limited in most of these parks and neighboring national forest.
 Do not rely on cell phones or GPS here.
 Free WiFi is available at Foothills and Kings Canyon Visitor Centers.

 There are camprounds and picnic areas in each of the parks' developed areas.
 There are no hookups in any park campgrounds.
 Dump stations are available near Potwisha and Lodgepole campgrounds.

 Food storage is required in the parks to prevent bears from accessing our food and trash.
 Many large metal food-storage boxes are provided at locations throughout the parks.
 Learn more about food storage before you visit.

 In summer and during some winter holiday weekends, Sequoia Shuttle operates a free shuttle in the Giant Forest and Lodgepole areas.

 Services in Forest Service Areas Near the Parks

 If you travel the Generals Highway from Giant Forest to Grant Grove, you go through part of Hume Lake District of Sequoia National Forest.
 It is also part of Giant Sequoia National Monument.
 Permittees of the national forest provide goods and services on these lands.